GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 NVIDIA GeForce RTX graphics cards.
 Image Credits [Tech4Gamers]

-Although, we have seen greater power draw and performance gains with the latest NVIDIA and AMD graphics cards.
-So, to keep the market leader spot, NVIDIA has opted to increase the TDP of its graphics cards as high as possible to ensure greater performance values.
+The latest NVIDIA and AMD graphics cards have seen more excellent power draw and performance gains.
+So, to keep the market leader spot, NVIDIA has opted to increase the TDP of its graphics cards as much as possible to ensure greater performance values.
 On the other hand, while AMD has also increased TDP ratings, they are more reasonable.

-All-in-all, we use TDP values to figure out the power draw and heat dissipation of graphics cards.
+We use TDP values to determine graphics cards’ power draw and heat dissipation.
 We can identify the kind of PC cooling and power supply we require through these numbers.

 Total Graphics Power